mihaicris-adoreme/cordial-ios-sdk/README.md

 }
 ```

-After enabling multiple push notification providers the app should pass an APNS token to the SDK once it’s received and start passing push notifications sent by Cordial to the SDK.
+After enabling multiple push notification providers the app should pass an APNs token to the SDK once it’s received and start passing push notifications sent by Cordial to the SDK.
 Note, it is really important to pass the token otherwise the SDK will not be tracking any user behaviour on the device.

 To handle Cordial push notifications after enabling multiple notification providers support the app needs to do three additional steps: